 You know you need to deep condition your hair, but you’re not sure how to go about it to get the best results.
 How often?
 What type of product should you use?
 Do you need heat?

-A lot of women don’t make the time for this incredibly helpful part of a hair care routine, and they should.
+A lot of women don’t take the time for this incredibly helpful part of a hair care routine, and they should.
 It’s not difficult, and you can often multitask while caring for your tresses this way.
 To get the most from the deep conditioning process, here are some do’s and don’ts.

 - Deep treat regularly: The right hair regimen for you relies on doing things for your mane on a regular basis.
 Your hair won’t get the most benefits from deep conditioning — a crucial part of maintaining moisture — if you only remember to do it every now and then.
 Just as cleansing should be a routine part of hair care, deep conditioning needs to fit into your schedule as well.
 If you’re having trouble finding the time, use the time spent under a plastic cap to sit down and catch up on bills, read a book, surf the ‘net, or simply sit and relax.